srvk/eesen/README.md

 Refer to RESULTS under each example setup.

-# To-Do List (short-term)
+# To-Do List

-* Create TIMIT example setups.
-* Add CPU-based training.
-* More Wiki pages/documentation, especially about training and decoding commands.
+* More Wiki documentation.

-# To-Do List (long-term)

-* Further improve Eesen's ASR accuracy from various aspects, to make it eventually better than the state-of-the-art hybrid HMM/DNN pipeline.
-* Investigate the advantages and disadvantages of Eesen on different languages and speech conditions (noisy, far-field, etc.).
+* Investigate the advantages and disadvantages of Eesen on different languages and conditions (noisy, far-field, etc.).
 * Accelerate model training by adopting better learning techniques or multi-GPU distributed learning.

 # Contact

-Email [Yajie Miao](mailto:yajiemiao@gmail.com) if you have any questions or suggestions.
+Email [Yajie Miao](mailto:yajiemiao@gmail.com) if you have any questions.